twp88/CV/README.md

 The common thread of all of the different jobs that I have done is communication.

++ Coding at Makers Academy requires you to collaborate on nearly every single line you right over a four month period.
+From pair programming to group project work, the agile principles that Makers evangelises means it is imperative that you know and learn how to communicate first and write code second.

 + While co-authoring the publication "Funbook" (Difusion/Pons idiomas 2015) I had to co-ordinate the tasks of co-planning and writing with my co-author and editors.

 + As a teacher, I had to simplify the task of communicating and explaining complex lingustical concepts to people whose first language is not English.

-+ Working as a sales rep in a 4D cinema in Barcelona I had to deal with customer expectations and issues in three different languages and a hectic environment.
++ Working as a sales rep in a 4D cinema in Barcelona I had to deal with customer expectations and issues using three different languages in a difficult and hectic environment.

 #### Another Skill